itsfuad/Poketab-Messenger/README.md

 ## License

-Filesharing PWA is licensed under the MIT License.
+This PWA is licensed under the GNU General Public License v3.0.
 See the `LICENSE` file for more information.

-# Credits
+## Credits
 Lead Developer [Fuad Hasan](https://github.com/itsfuad).